ScenicNL: Generating Probabilistic Scenario Programs from Natural Language: ScenicNL

 \subsection{Scenic Tools}

 Each of the program sub parts are fed into the Scenic compiler to check for syntactic correctness.
 If a subpart fails, a zero-shot prompt with the compiler error message and prior context is passed to the LLM to correct the error up to a certain number of retries.
 Note that because Scenic is built on top of python, there is no type checking or reference checking during compilation.
 Once all parts pass, they are stitched together into a final program.
 This final program is then executed up to a certain number of tries where again a zero-shot prompt is used to explain any execution errors to the LLM.
-An interesting future direction would be to instead use the abstract syntax tree of the program.
+An interesting future direction would be to instead use the abstract syntax tree of the program since one can represent a syntactically correct program through a JSON schema thus paving way for a variety of Constrained Decoding tools apart from LMQL, including direct input into OpenAI's API.